magicpoint/magicpoint.github.io/index.md

-## Welcome to Security Robot Support Page.
+### Welcome to Security Robot Support Page.
-### Your Security Cam Solution For Your Old iPhones, iPads and iPods.
+Your Security Cam Solution For Your Old iPhones, iPads and iPods.

-# Features

-### No Monthly Subscription Fees.
+- No Monthly Subscription Fees.
-### No Internet Access Required.
+- No Internet Access Required.
-### No Wi-Fi or Bluetooth Required.
+- No Wi-Fi or Bluetooth Required.
-### No Third Party Cloud Storage Required.
+- No Third Party Cloud Storage Required.
-### No attendance required.
+- No attendance required.

-#### Requirements
+### Requirements

+- Only requires iOS 8 and above.
-- Any iPhone, iPad or iPod running iOS 8 and above.
+- Any iPhone, iPad or iPod, dating back 2008
 - Any device with a camera support.

-===
-Security Robot is a Security Cam for your old iPhone or iPad.
+### Features

 - No need for a third party cloud service to store your videos.
 - All recorded videos are stored in your device only.
 - Only you can access videos with the Guided Access enabled.
 - Hacker proof.
 No one can break into your videos, unless WiFi or Bluetooth is ON.

-Tips:
+### Tips

 - Records up to about 2 hours on a full charge.
 - To record a full week or longer, plug in the device.
-It records up to a week or longer, without any attendance.
+- It records up to a week or longer, without any attendance.
 - All recorded videos are watermarked with timestamps.
 - To export a recorded video, use the Photos app to share the video in Air Drop with your Mac or PC.
 - Please turn OFF Bluetooth and Wifi, while using this app to be protected from the wireless hacking.
 - Please enable "Guided Access" to lock the device to Security App with a password.
 This ensures that nobody else can deactivate the app and access or delete videos.

-===

-Caught these intruders in action!
-The screenshot shows a recorded scene of our hotel room, captured by this app.
-We weren't there, when this happened, and we didn't authorized them.

-Find out what happens to your hotel room, when you are gone!

-You can use it for your hotel room, your dorm room, your office, your house, your store or anywhere else, while you are not there.

-How long can it record?

-It can record a full day, a few days, a full week or even a full month, or more!*

-Features
+### Advanced Features

 - Records more than an entire weekend, a week or a month!
 - Can record more than 1000 hours straight.